-Now it’s time to GENTLY roll out the dough.
+- GENTLY roll out the dough.
 I emphasize “gently,” because sugar cookie dough needs to be handled with a little TLC.
 It’s sort of like a pie crust, and it tends to crack or break if you’re too rough with it.

 Cut Out Sugar Cookies

 A soft cut-out sugar cookie that holds it's shape easily without major chill time.
 Perfect for Christmas cookies!

 - 1 egg

 - 2 tsp vanilla extract

 - 3-5 tablespoons milk

 - 1/2 tsp vanilla